Wayzata, Minnesota: Resort period

 In the 1860s and 1870s many small hotels and boarding houses were erected around Wayzata and Lake Minnetonka to accommodate tourists.
 One early example was the Maurer House-West Hotel, which was built near the corner of Lake Street and Broadway Avenue.
 Most local hotels and boarding houses were rather primitive until 1879, when the 150-room Hotel Saint Louis was built in Deephaven.
-The Lake Park Hotel in Tonka Bay, Arlington Hotel in Wayzata, and the massive Hotel Lafayette in Minnetonka Beach soon followed.
-These large, grandiose hotels primarily catered to wealthy tourists who came from the East and South to spend entire summers on Lake Minnetonka.

 Most Lake Minnetonka tourists in the late 1800s arrived in Wayzata by train.
 Steamboats waited for new arrivals near the foot of Broadway Avenue and took them to destinations across the lake.
 Some of these steamboats, such as the City of Saint Louis and Belle of Minnetonka, were quite large.
 The Belle of Minnetonka was 300 ft long and could purportedly carry 2,500 passengers.

 Wayzata was officially incorporated as a village in 1883.
 One of the village council's first orders of business was to reroute the railroad tracks north of town.
 James J. Hill, who had become chairman of the newly formed Saint Paul, Minneapolis, & Manitoba Railway in 1879, initially ignored the council's order.
 When the council took the case to court, Hill reacted by demolishing the train station at the foot of Broadway Avenue and building a new one east of town at a stop called "Holdridge."
 He declared that Wayzata residents could "walk a mile for the next twenty years" to catch the train.
 Hill moved the tracks as well, but rather than rerouting them north of town, he moved them closer to the lake.

 Hill was also connected to Wayzata and Lake Minnetonka through the Arlington Hotel, Hotel Lafayette, and Belle of Minnetonka, all owned by the Saint Paul, Minneapolis, & Manitoba Railway.
 He purchased Wayzata's Arlington Hotel in 1881 and never reopened it.
-Due to its impractical size, the Belle of Minnetonka steamboat was laid up by the mid-1880s.
-The Hotel Lafayette continued to operate until it burned to the ground in 1897.
-By that time Lake Minnetonka had largely fallen out of favor as a vacation destination for wealthy tourists.
+By the 1890s, Lake Minnetonka had largely fallen out of favor as a vacation destination for wealthy tourists.
 A number of factors including new railroad regulations, new vacation spots, and a national economic depression contributed to this decline.